software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > Read the "Scrum Artifacts" chapter of the Scrum Guide and answer the following questions in your own words:
 >
-> 1. What are the Scrum Artifacts and what is their purpose for the process?
-> 2. What is the Product Backlog?
+> 1. What is the Product Backlog?
-> 3. What is the Sprint Backlog?
+> 2. What is the Sprint Backlog?
-> 4. What is the difference between the Product Backlog and the Sprint Backlog?
+> 3. What is the difference between the Product Backlog and the Sprint Backlog?

 {: .important-title }